KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

      - Only run `git log` as fallback if API date is missing
      - Add metrics for how often fallback is used

+4. **P6.2.3** — Prune stale cache entries automatically.
+   - **Goal**: Clean up `gitHubData.json` and other caches when module URLs change or modules are removed.
+   - **Tasks**:
+     - Detect modules that no longer exist in the Wiki list
+     - Remove their cache entries from `repository-api-cache.json`
+     - Update cache pruning to happen during Stage 2 metadata collection

-4. **P6.2.3** — Test and document incremental pipeline behavior (Next Step).
+5. **P6.2.4** — Test and document incremental pipeline behavior.
    - **Goal**: Validate end-to-end behavior of skip logic across Stages 3-5.
    - **Tasks**:
      - Run incremental pipeline on real module set
      - Document skip rate metrics (Stage 3 clones skipped, Stage 4 cache hits)
      - Update architecture.md with actual performance gains

-#### Phase 2: Begin Worker Pool Design (Not Started)
+#### Phase 3: Begin Worker Pool Design (Future Work)

-Once Phase 1 is complete and we have validated the incremental behavior, we can start designing the parallel worker architecture:
+Once Phase 2 is complete and we have validated the incremental behavior, we can start designing the parallel worker architecture:

-5. **P7.1** — Design worker pool architecture
+6. **P7.1** — Design worker pool architecture
    - Define worker interface and communication protocol
    - Plan batch distribution strategy
    - Document resource limits and failure handling

-6. **P7.2** — Implement single-worker prototype
+7. **P7.2** — Implement single-worker prototype
    - Merge Stage 3+4+5 logic into one worker process
    - Test with small batch (10-20 modules)
    - Benchmark vs. current 3-stage approach